Norfolk: Management of the shoreline

 Norfolk's low-lying land and easily eroded cliffs, many of which are composed of chalk and clay, make it vulnerable to weathering by the sea.
 The most recent major erosion event occurred during the North Sea flood of 1953.

-The low-lying section of coast between Kelling and Lowestoft Ness in Suffolk is currently managed by the British Environment Agency to protect the Broads from sea flooding.
+The low-lying section of coast between Kelling and Lowestoft Ness in Suffolk is currently managed by the Environment Agency to protect the Broads from sea flooding.
 Management policy for the North Norfolk coastline is described in the "North Norfolk Shoreline Management Plan" published in 2006, but has yet to be accepted by local authorities.
 The Shoreline Management Plan states that the stretch of coast will be protected for at least another 50 years, but that in the event of sea level rise and post-glacial lowering of land levels in the South East, there may a need for further research to inform future management decisions, including the possibility that the sea defences may have to be realigned to a more sustainable position.
 Natural England have contributed some research into the impacts on the environment of various realignment options.
 The draft report of their research was leaked to the press, who created great anxiety by reporting that Natural England plan to abandon a large section of the Norfolk Broads, villages and farmland to the sea to save the rest of the Norfolk coastline from the impact of any adverse climate change.

 Media

 Television

-The county is covered by BBC East and ITV Anglia, which both broadcast from Norwich.
-Television signals are received from the Tacolneston TV transmitter.
-However, northwestern parts of Norfolk including King's Lynn, Hunstanton and Wells-next-the-Sea are covered by BBC Yorkshire and Lincolnshire, broadcasting from Hull, and ITV Yorkshire, which broadcast from Leeds.
-The area receives its television signals from the Belmont TV transmitter.
+Most of the county is covered by BBC East and ITV Anglia, which both broadcast from Norwich.
+Television signals for the majority of this area are received from the Tacolneston transmitting station.
+The far western parts of the county, including Downham Market is covered by the Sandy Heath transmitting station.
+Some of the northern parts of Norfolk including Hunstanton and Blakeney are covered by BBC Yorkshire and Lincolnshire transmissions from the Belmont transmitting station, broadcasting from Hull, and ITV Yorkshire, which broadcast from Leeds.

 Radio

 BBC Local Radio for the county is served by BBC Radio Norfolk.
-County-wide commercial radio stations are Heart East, Greatest Hits Radio East, Amber Radio, and Kiss.
+County-wide commercial radio stations are Heart East, Greatest Hits Radio East and Amber Radio.
 Community based stations are Future Radio (serving Norwich), Harbour Radio (for Great Yarmouth), KL1 Radio (covering North West Norfolk) and Poppyland Community Radio (serving North Norfolk).